 There are three sources of stress; environmental, physical and emotional.

+Environmental stress comes from any deviation away from our natural and ideal, living environment.
 Climate change fits here.
 If we are too hot, too cold, lack access to clean water and air or are exposed to toxins such as lead paint or asbestos we are experiencing environmental stressors.

 Physical stress comes from when we perceive we are in imminent danger of our lives or wellbeing.
 In a war zone?
 Walking late at night in a crime ridden neighborhood?
 Roommate have COVID-19?
 These situations can all induce physical stress.
 This category also includes stress from injury.